zodern/meteor-up/README.md

 You can use an array to deploy to multiple servers at once.

 To deploy to *different* environments (e.g. staging, production, etc.), use separate Meteor Up configurations in separate directories, with each directory containing separate `mup.js` and `settings.json` files, and the `mup.js` files' `app` field pointing back to your app's local directory.

+#### Correct Setup of Secrets

+Running `mup init` also creates a `settings.json` file alongwith the `mup.js` file with the configuration settings.

+Instead of storing secrets like usernames and passwords in `mup.js`, you have the following options:

+- Storing in environment variables.
+You can then use process.env.VARIABLE_NAME to access it.
+- Store it in the `settings.json` file.
+Then at the top of your mup.js file, add `var secret = require('./settings.json')`, and access it with secret.propertyName.
+    - make sure not to check the `settings.json` file into version control, if you're using git, add it to .gitignore so that it gets excluded.

 ### Multiple Deployments